metamn/beat/code/pages/ideally/ideally.md

 Massimo Vignelli was lucky.
 He had Photoshop, fixed viewport, no webservers, no SEO, no browsers, no bugs.
 As disciples we should follow him, no matter the context became chaotic, universally brutal.

-vignely slider

-notice / toc
-main chapters are a general overview, subchapters how I'm solving currently the problem

 SO IDEALLY A WEBSITE SHOULD ...

 ## 1. Deliver The Message